Everything which is not forbidden is allowed

 "Everything which is not forbidden is allowed" is a legal maxim.
 It is the concept that any action can be taken unless there is a law against it.
 It is also known in some situations as the "general power of competence" whereby the body or person being regulated is acknowledged to have competent judgement of their scope of action.
-The general power of competence operates in most states and societies as it is much easier to specify what cannot be done, than listing what can be done.

 The opposite principle "everything which is not allowed is forbidden" states that an action can only be taken if it is specifically allowed.